Donor Recognition and Stewardship

 Development and External Affairs will create and maintain guidelines and procedures related to this policy.

 Appendix A: Definitions

 “Donor” refers to a private entity providing financial or other valuable support, given outright or pledged to be given in the future.

-“School” refers to SMU’s six schools and one college, and departments and programs within.
+“School” refers to SMU’s seven schools and one college, and departments and programs within.

 “Unit” refers to established entities other than Schools, such as the Office of the Provost, Central University Libraries, Department of Athletics, Division of Students Affairs, etc., and departments and programs within.